Techatrekka/CS4006Project/README.md

 # CS4006Project
+09-04-2020
+    - After algorithm implemented, draw best path using circles to fill in (to differentiate from filled in squares)

 06-04-2020
 To do list:
     - A* algorithm
-    - Write 2-3 page report on project (email for clarification)
+    - Write 2-3 page report on project

 31-03-2020
 To do list:
     - Add numbers 1-8 (rows) and letter A-H (cols) to grid (done)
-    - Add user input for start + goal positions AFTER Grid is displayed (done), then redisplay grid with start and goal positions now labeled
+    - Add user input for start + goal positions AFTER Grid is displayed (done), then redisplay grid with start and goal positions now labeled (done)
     - User input needs to be validated (rows within 1-8, cols with A-H) (done)

 26-03-2020